brucemuller/HierarchicalLosses/README.md

 ### Try It Yourself

+* The main things you need are:
+  * The hierarchical loss function (see hierarchical_loss.py) which you are free to augment into your own process.
+  * Some way of translating the indented text file into a of integers for input to this loss function.
+We used some general python which you could use too (see ptsemseg/tree.py).

 * Implemented in PyTorch 1.0.0.
 We used Anaconda 5.2.0 and CUDA 9.0.176.
 * Provide your own intuitive hierarchy unique to your own data (see faces_tree.txt for an example).
 * For semantic segmentation your data should usually be integer values for the classes.

-Note you may need to correct your hierarchical representation within training to hold the correct channels (see train.py).
-See data loaders for examples of loading and transforming data.
+* Note you may need to correct your hierarchical representation within training to hold the correct channels (see train.py the class_lookup list and update_channels function (in ptsemseg/tree.py)):

-* We leave visualisation of data and checkpointing to your own preferences.
-* Currently you need to set variables to using the number of levels you have in your hierarchy (we plan to make it generalised later).
-* We used U-Net for a simple model for comparison purposes but you are free to use your own (set in the config file).
+* We used U-Net for a simple model for comparison purposes but you are free to use your own.
-* Use the config file to set hyper parameters, augmentations, data location etc (see here for some usage: https://github.com/meetshah1995/pytorch-semseg).
-* Basic metrics are provided with this code (see acknowledgements).

 ### Acknowledgements